jromer94/ChromeTabDisguise/README.md

 ChromeTabDisguise
 =================

-A simple tool to disguise Chrome Tabs
+A simple tool to disguise Chrome Tab's favicon and title.